 Street art by Banksy is hugely popular.
-He is the worlds most famous street artist.
+He is the worlds most famous street artists.
 This is especially true in the UK.
 Starting out on the streets of Bristol in the 90’s.
 He brought the work to a whole new audience when moving to London.
 There at the start of the new millennium he built his reputation even further.
 Now Banksy is known throughout the world.
 But the UK remains his home and it’s possible to see his work up and down the country.

 Map of Banksy Street Art in the UK